jouellnyc/pico_pwm_12v_fans/README.md

 So yes, you can control a 2-pin DC fan with Pico Pi and PWM.

 NOTE: There may be a squeeling sound at low pwm frequency.
 Best to play around for what suits your fan.

-See:
+See these links:

 [Forum](https://picaxeforum.co.uk/threads/is-a-small-high-pitched-noise-normal-when-using-pwmout.9077/)